ari-jakubowicz/drone-news-app/README.md

 Welcome!!

-To run the project, run command "npm run dev" on the root folder and "npm start" inside drone-news-app-front
+To run the project, first run npm install in root folder and drone-news-app-front.
+Then run command "npm run dev" on the root folder and "npm start" inside drone-news-app-front